gary-z/blokie/README.md

 ### Plan your 3 pieces together
 Blokie sees placing each set of 3 pieces as one move, rather than 3 individual moves.
 This lets it plan tricky clearing patterns and leave a clean board state.
 Try to visualize where you will place all 3 pieces before you place your first piece.

+When Blokie plays with only 2 pieces at a time, rather than 3, it's average score drops by over 98%.

 ### Rules of thumb for keeping your board clean
 Blokie's most critical component is its "board cleaniness" measurement.
 Roughly speaking in decreasing importance: